juliegruson/ocmovies-api-fr/README.md

 ### Installation and execution with pipenv

-1. Clone this repository using `$ git clone https://github.com/pythonmentor/ocmovies-api.git`
+1. Clone this repository using `$ git clone https://github.com/pythonmentor/ocmovies-api.git` (you can also download the code using [as a zip file](https://github.com/pythonmentor/ocmovies-api/archive/master.zip))
 2. Move to the ocmovies-api root folder with `$ cd ocmovies-api`
 3. Install project dependencies with `pipenv install`
 4. Create and populate project database with `pipenv run python manage.py create_db`